 You can’t differentiate a petunia from a Peruvian lily but wish you could.
 The app, a joint initiative of the California Academy of Sciences and the National Geographic Society, uses image recognition technology and your phone’s camera to help identify wildlife, plants and fungi.
 It offers various challenges, such as trying to spot five species of arthropods.
 In recent tests in northern New Jersey and New England, Seek pinpointed several plants and fungi, including the American trumpet vine, Chinese arborvitae, whorled milkweed and hemlock varnish shelf mushrooms.
 A separate iNaturalist app is built around an online community for naturalists.

 Don’t know a constellation from a comet?
 Star Walk 2 Ads+ can help you discover more about meteor showers, nebulae and star clusters.
-(The app is called Star Walk 2 Free on Google Play.)
-Hold your phone up to the night sky, and it can tell you what you are seeing with the naked eye.
+(The app is called Star Walk 2 Ads+ Sky Map View on Google Play.)
+Hold your phone up to the night sky, and it can tell you what you're seeing with the naked eye.
 Using augmented reality, the app can overlay a map of celestial objects on the screen.

 If you boat, fish, search for shells, surf or merely want to lounge on the sand, knowing the tide times, currents and weather forecast can help you plan your day.
 This app also shows times the sun and moon rise and set.
 Data comes from more than 5,500 tidal stations in the United States and overseas.
 (In Google Play, the free version is Tides Near Me — Free.)

-Nextdoor is all about your own community, whether you need a dog walker or landscaper, want the skinny on block parties and garage sales, or need to find a lost pet.
-If you are new to an area, Nextdoor can make it easy to introduce yourself to your neighbors.
+Nextdoor: Neighborhood Network is all about your own community, whether you need a dog walker or landscaper, want the skinny on block parties and garage sales, or need to find a lost pet.
+If you're new to an area, Nextdoor can make it easy to introduce yourself to your neighbors.

-Slowly provides a modern take on letters from pen pals, matching you with friends around the world who have similar interests.
+Slowly - Make Global Friends provides a modern take on letters from pen pals, matching you with friends around the world who have similar interests.
 After you write your email, delivery time depends on the distance between you and your pen pal to recreate the anticipation of receiving a letter through traditional mail.
-“It’s a great way to connect with folks with whom you may have common interests or to respectfully learn more about those who may not and who live in other countries,” says principal analyst Ross Rubin at Reticle Research in New York, who specializes in consumer technology.
+“It’s a great way to connect with folks with whom you may have common interests or to respectfully learn more about those who may or may not live in other countries,” says principal analyst Ross Rubin at Reticle Research in New York, who specializes in consumer technology.

 Travelers longing to live like a local can stay in neighborhoods off the beaten path, and those with wanderlust might get some inspiration through exploring listings on Airbnb.
 The app can help you find, book and pay for lodging in a host’s entire house or spare room — or an apartment, cabin or cottage — all over the world.
 You can find places by “experiences,” from a desire to sail a charter boat to playing with baby goats.
 You also can list a place to rent, which might generate some extra income.
 Airbnb typically charges fees for both hosts and people booking a place to stay.